-One of the top ways to promote your Christmas gift products is with an Instagram Story highlight.
+Promote your Christmas gift products with an Instagram Story highlight.
 That means creating a dedicated showcase of all your holiday products.
-Doing so makes it easier for users to shop for your products.
+Users will find it easier to shop for your products.

 You can also inspire exasperated shoppers with a gift guide: